mikeraynham/wildaboutpilates/classes.md

 {% include registration_form.html %}

+Wild About Pilates is in the Main Hall: a spacious, well lit room, with a polished wooden floor.
+There's plenty of room to exercise.

+{% include image.html
+    file="wild-about-pilates-morton-hall"
+    alt="Photo of the main hall at Morton Hall Community Centre" caption="The Main Hall"
+%}

 ## What to wear & bring

 Wear loose fitting comfortable clothing, and if possible socks with grips on them.
 Mats are provided but please feel free to bring your own mat.
 Bring a drink of water to keep you hydrated and a towel if you wish.